storesafe/cordova-sqlite-storage/README.md

 This case will also works with WebKit, assuming you replace window.sqlitePlugin.openDatabase with window.openDatabase.

-# Installing
+# Installation

-**NOTE:** There are now the following trees:
+**NOTE:** This plugin is now prepared to be installed using either the `plugman` or `cordova` tool.

+## Source tree

+- `cs`: Coffeescript version
-- `assets`: contains Javascript
+- `www`: Javascript
 - `src`: Android Java code
 - `test-www`: simple testing in `index.html` using qunit 1.5.0

-## Android platform installation
+## Manual installation

-**NOTE:** Cordova/PhoneGap 3.0 is not supported yet, still upcoming.

 These installation instructions are based on the Android example project from Cordova/PhoneGap 2.7.0.
 For your first time please unzip the PhoneGap 2.7 zipball and use the `lib/android/example` subdirectory.

- - Install assets/www/SQLitePlugin.js from this repository into assets/www subdirectory
+ - Install www/SQLitePlugin.js from this repository into assets/www subdirectory
- - Install org/pgsqlite/SQLitePlugin.java from this repository into src/org/pgsqlite subdirectory
+ - Install src/android/org/pgsqlite/SQLitePlugin.java from this repository into src/org/pgsqlite subdirectory
  - Add the plugin element <plugin name="SQLitePlugin" value="org.pgsqlite.SQLitePlugin"/> to res/xml/config.xml

 Sample change to res/xml/config.xml: